Vinimello90/vinimello90/README.en.md

 ### 🚀 About Me

-I have over 10 years of experience as a graphic designer, and I am currently focused on full-stack web development.
+I have over 10 years of experience as a graphic designer, and I am currently focused on **full-stack web development**.

-I have always been interested in technology and programming, and I am currently specializing in frontend and backend at the <a target="_blank" href="https://tripleten.com/pt-bra/web/meet/">TripleTen Brazil</a> bootcamp, an intensive 10-month program.
-Before that, I completed a course by Dr. Angela Yu on <a target="_blank" href="https://www.udemy.com/course/the-complete-web-development-bootcamp">Udemy</a>, where I learned various essential technologies and tools for web development.
+I have always been interested in technology and programming, and I am currently specializing in **frontend** and **backend** at the <a target="_blank" href="https://tripleten.com/pt-bra/web/meet/">TripleTen Brazil</a> bootcamp, an intensive 10-month program.
+Before that, I completed a course by Dr. Angela Yu on <a target="_blank" href="https://www.udemy.com/course/the-complete-web-development-bootcamp">Udemy</a>, where I learned various essential technologies and tools for **web development**.

 **During this journey, I am developing skills such as:**